plugboard-dev/plugboard/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in Plugboard.
 Contributions are welcomed and warmly received!
-For bug fixes and smaller feature requests feel free to open an issue on out [Github repo](https://github.com/plugboard-dev/plugboard/issues).
+For bug fixes and smaller feature requests feel free to open an issue on our [Github repo](https://github.com/plugboard-dev/plugboard/issues).
 For any larger changes please get in touch with us to discuss first.

 ## 😻 PR process